Diseases & Conditions > Breast Reconstruction

 When reconstructive surgery with an implant is only performed on one breast, the difference between the new and old breast may be quite noticeable.
 In many cases, surgeons may recommend breast implant surgery on the unaffected breast as well to achieve a similar, balanced look.
 Even though this procedure is considered cosmetic, it is covered by health insurance under the 1998 Federal Breast Reconstruction Law.

 If you choose breast implants, you need to decide whether you want a silicone gel-filled implant or a saline implant.
+Most women today will choose a silicone gel–filled implant because the breast will look and feel more natural.
 You and your surgeon should work together to decide which breast implant will better fit your needs and expectations.

 In 1992, due to reports of leaking silicone and possible health implications, the U.S. Food and Drug Administration (FDA) called for a voluntary moratorium (delay) on the use of silicone gel-filled breast implants until new safety information could be thoroughly reviewed by the FDA's advisory panel.
 Within three months, the FDA allowed silicone breast implants to be used again but only for reconstructive surgery and revision (implant replacement) surgery under clinical study protocols but not for cosmetic breast augmentation.